meteora-digital/magic-scrolls/README.md

-# Magic Scrolls
+# 🧙‍♀️ Magic Scrolls 📜

 An easy to use scroll based tweening class.
-Any element can be tweened by a percentage based on how far through the chosen parent element we have scrolled.
+Any element can be tweened by a percentage based on how far through the chosen element we have scrolled.
 The class will handle the tweening, you do the rest!

-## Installation
+## 🪄 Installation

 with webpack